Mark Antokolsky: Later life and career

 In 1871 Antokolsky started his first "Russian" sculpture, "Ivan the Terrible", which made an enormous impression on all valuators and connoisseurs of art.
 When Emperor Alexander II saw the sculpture he asked to make its bronze copy and allocated the sculptor advance payment of 4,000 roubles.
 Pavel Tretyakov ordered a marble copy for his gallery.
 The funds received enabled the artist to resolve his personal problems.
 In 1871 (in Vilnius) Antokolski met Jelena (Gene), daughter of a rich Vilnius merchant Judelis Giršovičius Apatovas.
 The two married on 6 September 1872.

 Antokolsky used 4,000 rubles for the "Ivan the Terrible" to buy half of a big house in Vilnius, the other part of which had previously belonged to his wife.
 In 1876, upon his regular visits to Vilnius, Antokolsky rebuilt the house.
 After 1876, Antokolsky was a rare visitor to his native town due to illnesses, work, and exhibitions in Paris and Italy, which took almost all of his time.
 However, the artist did not break his links with Jewish life.
 Concern over his nation urged Antokolsky to return to his work "Inquisition Attacks the Jews", started 30 years before in Vilnius.

-In Rome, Antokolsky completed the statue of Peter the Great for Peterhof Palace in 1872, with its copies for Taganrog and Archangelsk.
+In Rome, Antokolsky completed the statue of Peter the Great for Peterhof Palace in 1872, with its copies for Taganrog and Arkhangelsk.
 In 1878 Antokolski exhibited most of his works at the Paris Universal exposition, and received the Grand Prize.
 In 1880, the personal exhibition of the artist was held in Saint Petersburg, and he was given the rank of professor.
 Antokolsky left for Paris the same year, and stayed in the French capital until the end of his life, apart from periods on Lake Maggiore, in northern Italy.
 He realised here the following works: "Spinoza" (1881), "Mephistopheles" (1884), "Yaroslav the Wise" (1889), "Nestor the Chronicler" (1889) and "Yermak Timofeevich" (1891).
 Several of his small-size sculptures are in the European Art collection of the Israel Museum, Jerusalem.

+Death

 He had also planned a monument to Catherine II in Vilnius.
 However, with the chronic stomach disease getting more severe, the artist suddenly died on 9 July (27 June according to the old calendar) in Frankfurt (Germany).
 The last work was completed by I. Ginzburg after the sculptor's death.
 The monument has not survived.

 Antokolski was buried in St. Petersburg.
 The train with a special carriage went via Vilnius.
 Antokolski was buried on the 18th (6th according to the old calendar) of July 1902 in the Jewish part of Preobrazhenskoye Cemetery in St. Petersburg.
 His grave and tombstone can still be found there, not far from the entrance gate, but were not well maintained and cared for at least up to the 1990s.